Storyblok Raises $80M Series C - Read News

 Features with Images

-Section titled Creating a Hero Component Creating a Hero Component
+Creating a Hero Component

 Before creating the schema for this new block, let’s first of all consider what we would like it to look like and what options we want to provide.
 I would say that a headline, a subheadline and a background_image field would be a great place to start.
 However, let’s kick it up a notch and provide the option to make this hero component use the full width of the screen.